-- ▶ In a reversible Markov chain we cannot distinguish the direction of simulation from inspection of a realization of the chain and its reversal, even with knowledge of the transition matrix. - ▶ Most MCMC algorithms are based on reversible Markov chains.
+- In a reversible Markov chain we cannot distinguish the direction of simulation from inspection of a realization of the chain (so, you simulate a piece of the chain, toss a coin and reverse the order of states if the coin comes up heads; now you present me the sequence of states; I cannot tell whether or not you have reversed the sequence, though I know the transition matrix of the chain). - Most MCMC algorithms are based on reversible Markov chains.